ctxdata/redis/README.md

 Forward to [Original Redis README](./README_redis.md)

 This is a fork repository of `Redis` for experiment purpose.
-I'll add some feature just for fun. :)
+I'll add some features just for fun. :)